lr42/gentle/roadmap.md

 Maintenance
 ------------------------------------------------------------------------

-- [ ] Figure out if a window has focus, or if this is even an option with QT/PySide.
+- [ ] Figure out if a window has focus, or if this is even an possible to do with QT/PySide.

 Up next  (v0.1.0-beta)